strongswan/strongswan/src/libcharon/plugins/vici/README.md

 # The Versatile IKE Control Interface (VICI) protocol #

-The vici plugin implements the server side of an IPC protocol to configure, monitor and control the IKE daemon charon.
+The vici _[ˈvitʃi]_ plugin implements the server side of an IPC protocol to configure, monitor and control the IKE daemon charon.
 It uses request/response and event messages to communicate over a reliable stream based transport.

 ## Transport protocol ##